dedis/cs234-public/DAO/handout/solidity_hw.md

 ## 5: What to submit?

-You are going to upload __on Moodle__ a PDF document with your answers to the questions in part 4.
+You are going to upload __on Moodle__ a PDF document with your answers to the questions in Section 4.
 Please carefully label your answers with the corresponding question numbers (_e.g.,_ 2.a.).
 Please do not forget to put your name and SCIPER in the PDF.
 Your PDF file should be named as follows:
 __<YOUR_SCIPER>.pdf__.